 If you’ve been referred for a cancer diagnosis, your medical oncologist will order lab tests, which may include a blood work-up, complete blood count (CBC), urinalysis and other tests.
 The doctor may order a biopsy of the tumor site.
 And you’ll have imaging scans as well, such as CT, X-ray, MRI, PET, ultrasound, or bone scan.

-After confirming your diagnosis, your oncologist will put together your team of treatment specialists — usually a surgeon, medical oncologist, and radiation oncologist.
-An integrative oncologist is also available to help you with treatment and quality of life issues.
+After confirming your diagnosis, your oncologist will put together your team of treatment specialists — usually a outside surgeon, on board medical oncologist, and radiation oncologist.
 Together, your team develops a treatment plan tailored exactly to your disease, lifestyle and treatment goals.

 If you’ve come to us with a blood disorder or hematologic malignancy, one of our skilled oncologist/hematologists will diagnose the condition, prescribe treatment and establish your follow-up protocol.